1. Definitions and Interpretation

 “DPA” means the Data Protection Act 2018 and all applicable laws and regulations relating to processing of personal data and privacy including where applicable any guidance and/or codes of practice issued by the Information Commissioner or relevant regulator or government department in relation to such legislation.

-“Embargoed Information” means any information including the Applicants’ Results and Decision Outcomes including without limitation any which must not be released by the Customer before P-Day.
+“Embargoed Information” means any information including the Applicants’ Results and Decision Outcomes including without limitation any associated information or communication from which the Decision Outcomes can be derived which must not be released by the Customer before Results Day.

 “Fees” means the fees payable by the Customer as set out in the Adviser Guide.

-“FOIA” the Freedom of Information Act 2000 Freedom of Information (Scotland) Act 2002 together with any guidance and/or codes issued by the Information Commissioner or Scottish Information Commissioner or relevant regulator or government department in relation to such legislation.
+“FOIA” means the Freedom of Information Act 2000, together with any guidance and/or codes issued by the Information Commissioner or relevant regulator or government department in relation to such legislation.

-“Input Material” means all documents, information (including contact Information and User information) and materials provided by or on behalf of the Customer relating to the Services, including any trademarks, Course Data and Applicant Data.
+“Input Material” means all Course Data, Applicant Data, documents, information (including contact information and User information), trade marks and materials provided by or on behalf of the Customer relating to the Services.

 “Intellectual Property Rights” means all patents, copyright and related rights, trademarks, trade, business and domain names, goodwill or actionable claims for passing off, designs, database rights, confidential information (including know-how and trade secrets) and any other intellectual property rights, in each case whether registered or unregistered and including all applications for and renewals or extensions of such rights, and all similar or equivalent rights or forms of protection in any part of the world.